anav-dev/hand-embroidery/README.md

   Click here to check it out: [Nav Bar](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/features/nav-bar.jpg) , [Responsive Nav Bar](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/features/nav-bar-responsive.jpg)
 - __Welcome Section__

+  This section aims to introduce the user to Hand Embroidery with an appealing layout.

+  It includes a title, an informative paragraph, a clickable button enabling users to access further details in the About section, and an image positioned on the right side.

+   Click here to check it out: [Nav Bar](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/features/welcome-section.jpg)

 - __About Section__
 - __Materials Section__
 - __Contact Section__